-Photo-ethnography can be considered both an applied methodology of social sciences (Visual Anthropology) as well as a form of artistic expression and social critique, akin to street photography or documentary photography.
+Ethno-Photography is a hybrid methodology, which arises between the photographic language and the anthropologic approach.
+This anthropo orientation of Photography results in images which reflect the subtle borders between subjectivity and cultural context.
 My photographic work is driven by my restless desire and curiosity about the world and its people.
 I mainly concentrate on long-term in-depth projects to create frameworks to reflect on the social, cultural and environmental consequences of our globalised society.
 Throughout my essays I attempt to generate dialogue and collaboration between subjects and audiences, bringing different world views into confrontation with each other.

 As a documentary photographer, I like to take pictures that could tell powerful stories and advocate for social change.
 During last ten years I’ve been doing photography essays on topics like rural livelihoods, land tenure, indigenous knowledge and identity.
 I usually work to serve NGOs and local organizations that want to drive social change by telling their stories through high quality pictures.
 Most of my images are grounded in people from developing countries.
 I try to highlight their livelihoods and stories of human experience.